 - How can you increase your chances of getting hired?

 - What kinds of companies (and salary) can you expect to work for?

 - How to become a data analyst FAQs

 1. Is it possible to become a data analyst with no previous experience?

-We’ll cut to the chase: It is absolutely possible to become a data analyst, even if you’re starting from scratch and don’t have any industry experience.
+We’ll cut to the chase: It’s absolutely possible to become a data analyst, even if you’re starting from the beginning and don’t have any industry experience.

 How can we be so sure?

 There are several factors that make the data job market relatively accessible for newcomers:

 - The significant and rapid growth of the data market